 How to order: Order takeout via Toast.

 This massive residential home-turned-restaurant is about as opulent it gets, thanks in no small part to the peacocks that routinely roam the grounds.
 Date night is a genteel affair, whether you’re seated comfortably inside or parked under the sweeping trees, while the Southern-leaning menu is peppered with decadent items like Andouille and Duck Gumbo, Tender Belly Grilled Pork Ribs, and the unmissable Buttermilk Biscuits slathered with seasonal butter and Texas honey.
-Mattie’s also does a gorgeous brunch, if morning dates are more your thing.
+Mattie’s also does brunch and has an impressive wine list.

-The menu may change every week, but rest assured Lenoir's ambiance remains the same.
+The menu may change all the time, but rest assured Lenoir's ambiance remains the same.
 It’s a classic Austin spot where friends can laugh over a shared bottle and some snacks, while leisurely lovers can spend hours sampling the five-course daily prix-fixe with optional wine pairings.
 Every plate is a profusion of flavors, with seasonal additions spanning Texas Stone Crab with Fazzoletti Pasta, Vindaloo Lamb Ribs, and Roasted Eggplant Lasagna laced with ripe summer squash and tomato dashi.